-Vitamins in B-group and vitamin C are water soluble and cannot be stored in our body as they pass with the water in urine.
-These vitamins must be supplied to our body with regular diets.
+Vitamins in B-group and vitamin C are water-soluble and cannot be stored in our bodies as they pass with the water in urine.
+These vitamins must be supplied to our bodies with regular diets.

-- Vitamin A – Hardening of cornea in eye, night blindness.
+- Vitamin A – Hardening of the cornea in eye, night blindness.

-- Vitamin B2 – Deficiency can cause disorders in digestive system, skin burning sensations, cheilosis.
+- Vitamin B2 – Deficiency can cause disorders in the digestive system, skin burning sensations, cheilosis.

-- Vitamin B12 – Its deficiency can cause pernicious anaemia and decrease in red blood cells in haemoglobin.
+- Vitamin B12 – Its deficiency can cause pernicious anemia and a decrease in red blood cells in hemoglobin.

 - Vitamin K – It plays an important role in blood clotting.
-Deficiency of vitamin K increases the time taken by blood to clot.
+The deficiency of vitamin K increases the time taken by the blood to clot.
 Severe deficiency may cause death due to excessive blood loss in case of a cut or an injury.